antiguru/rahmen/README.md

 Rahmen depends on various libraries, which should be available on most Linux distributions.
 Specifically, it needs:

 * `libgexiv2-dev`

+Rahmen will not run if there's no configuration file (see below).

 ## Building